 You Can No Longer Contribute to the TSP When You Leave the Military

 If you work for the government and open a new TSP account, you will have the option of rolling your military TSP into your civil service TSP.
-This may be a good idea as far as simplifying your book keeping (few accounts is almost always better since it takes less work to manage them).
+This may be a good idea for simplifying your bookkeeping (fewer accounts is almost always better since it takes less work to manage them).
 However, you should be aware that doing so may take away one of the biggest benefits of the military TSP – tax-exempt contributions.

 Other Retirement Plan Options

-Just because you won’t be able to make further contributions to your TSP account doesn’t mean you should stop saving for retirement.
-In fact, it is almost always a good idea to save for retirement.
+Just because you won’t be able to contribute further to your TSP account doesn’t mean you should stop saving for retirement.
+It is almost always a good idea to save for retirement.
 Here are some places you can invest if you plan on saving more for retirement:

-Civil Service TSP.
-The TSP for civil service workers is virtually the same as the plan for military members, however, most civil servants are eligible for employer matching, which is where the government will make contributions to your account for you.
-The government will give you a small contribution just for participating, then they will match your contributions up to a certain percentage.
-It is highly recommended to take advantage of this plan as the employer match is essentially free money, and part of your employer benefits.
+The TSP for civil service workers is virtually the same as the plan for military members.
+However, most civil servants are eligible for employer matching, which is where the government will make contributions to your account for you.
+The government will give you a small contribution just for participating.
+Then they will match your contributions up to a certain percentage.
+It is highly recommended to take advantage of this plan as the employer match is essentially free money and part of your employer benefits.

 Keep Saving for Retirement

 Even if you are receiving a military pension, it is a good idea to continue saving for retirement.
 People are living longer now than ever before, and the cost of living will only continue to rise due to inflation.
-You may also find that saving for retirement will give you tax breaks now, or in the future, and potentially give you a variety of ways to manage your investments, and ultimately your estate.
+You may also find that saving for retirement will give you tax breaks now or in the future and potentially give you various ways to manage your investments and, ultimately, your estate.